nknorg/nconnect/README.md

 then connect to server machine using any one of these local IP addresses as if they are in the same local network, e.g. `ssh user@<local-ip>`.

-By default all local IP addresses on the server machine will be added to routes, but you can manually specify which IP or IP range you would like to route through the VPN using `--vpn-route` arguments.
+By default, all local IP addresses on the server machine will be added to routes, but you can manually specify which IP or IP range you would like to route through the VPN using `--vpn-route` arguments.
 Use `./nConnect -h` for all available arguments.